19hours/sg-statutes/Acts/Bills of Sale Act.md

 (c) if the grantor fraudulently either removes or suffers to be removed from the premises the chattels or any of them;

-(d) if the grantor does not without reasonable excuse upon demand in writing by the grantee produce to him his last receipts for rent and property tax; and
+(d) if the grantor does not without reasonable excuse upon demand in writing by the grantee produce to him his last receipts for rent and property tax;

 (e) if execution has been levied against the goods of the grantor under process of any court.

 (2) All personal chattels seized or taken possession of under or by virtue of any bill of sale shall remain on the premises where they were so seized or taken possession of, and shall not be removed or sold until after the expiration of 5 clear days from the day on which they were so seized or taken possession of.

-(3) The grantor may within 5 days from the seizure or taking possession of any chattels on account of any of the above-mentioned causes, apply to the High Court, and the Court, if satisfied that by payment of money or otherwise the said cause of seizure no longer exists, may restrain the grantee from removing or selling the chattels and may make such other order as seems just.
+(3) The grantor may within 5 days from the seizure or taking possession of any chattels on account of any of the abovementioned causes, apply to the High Court, and the Court, if satisfied that by payment of money or otherwise the said cause of seizure no longer exists, may restrain the grantee from removing or selling the chattels and may make such other order as seems just.

-### Sales by public auction.
+### Sales by public auction

 9\.—(1) No sale by the grantee of any chattels so seized or taken possession of as aforesaid shall be made otherwise than by public auction, conducted by some person duly licensed under any statutory provision for the licensing of auctioneers.